syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.labels.textDecoration `enum`
 {:#members:nodes-labels-textdecoration}

 Sets how to decorate the label text.
-See<a href="global.html#TextDecorations">TextDecorations</a>
+See <a href="global.html#textdecorations">TextDecorations</a>

 #### Default Value

-* TextDecorations.None
+* ej.datavisualization.Diagram.TextDecorations.None

 #### Example